radicalarchivist/ext-sort/README.md

 # ext-sort
-A utility that sorts files based on their extension
+A utility that moves files to a specified directory based on their extension
 v.0.1
 2020 by radicalarchivist